axelmichael11/lab-12-express-middleware/README.md

  * pass the id of a resource though the query string to delete a resource DONE

 ## Tests

-* your tests should start your server when they begin and stop your server when they finish
+* your tests should start your server when they begin and stop your server when they finish DONE

 * write a test to ensure that your api returns a status code of 404 for routes that have not been registered

 * write tests to ensure your `/api/resource-name` endpoint responds as described for each condition below: